Vyral/base-template/_posts/2019-04-07-whats-in-my-listing-presentation-swag-bag.md

 {% include pullquote.html %}

-There’s another black folder that contains things that need to go back to our office, such as our&nbsp;<br>“Pass the baton” form, our VIP Questionnaire, and a paper listing agreement.
+There’s another black folder that contains things that need to go back to our office, such as our <br>“Pass the baton” form, our VIP Questionnaire, and a paper listing agreement.
 There’s also an addressed envelope in there for me to send them a thank you note after the appointment.

 **Some other fun things in the bag include a branded water bottle, a branded sticky note pad, a pen, and branded packing tape and a sharpie.**

 Let me know the fun things that you guys do for your clients and the different ways you get ready to win your listing appointments.
 If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>